tixff/influx-proxy/README.md

 #### NODE

 * `listen_addr`: proxy listen addr
-* `db`: proxy db, client's db must be same with it
+* `db`: proxy db, client's db must be same with it, default is "" for no limit
 * `username`: proxy username
 * `password`: proxy password
 * `data_dir`: data dir to save .dat .rec, default is data